Program > Keynote speakers

 Bias Correction in Climate Studies 3rd workshop will feature key speakers who are experts in cutting-edge scientific topics, offering in-depth insights into the latest advancements in their fields.

-List of confirmed keynote speakers (to be updated soon):
+List of confirmed keynote speakers :

 Faranak is a postdoc at the Swedish University of Agricultural Sciences (SLU - Sweden), currently visiting the department of earth and atmospheric sciences at Cornell University (USA).
 She works with statistical methods with different levels of complexity to understand climate change impacts on various processes and to forecast future impacts.
 Currently, she looks into changing winter climate conditions in high-latitudes and explore how these changes cascade into other seasons and impact the agricultural sector.
 She received her PhD in 2022 from Uppsala University (Sweden), with the thesis focusing on comparison of different bias correction methods for hydrological applications in the Nordic region.